 The President’s Council on Service and Civic Participation (the Council) was established in 2003 to recognize the valuable contributions volunteers are making in our communities and encourage more people to serve.
 The Council created the President’s Volunteer Service Award program as a way to thank and honor Americans who, by their demonstrated commitment and example, inspire others to engage in volunteer service.

 To be eligible to receive the President’s Volunteer Service Award, applicants’ service hours must be confirmed by a registered Certifying Organization.

 Although it is our pleasure to offer these awards, the awards are not free to the certifying organization.
-Therefore, if your hours are not volunteered at TWRC Wildlife Center or completed on behalf of TWRC Wildlife Center, you will not be eligible for this program.
+Therefore, if your hours are not volunteered at TWRC Wildlife Center or completed on behalf of TWRC Wildlife Center, please email [email protected] to discuss.